EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

-\paragraph{Results. } Figure~\ref{fig:trace_exp_all} shows the average job completion time (JCT) and the makespan for the three schedulers when executing the same job trace in a cluster with 64 heterogeneous GPUs (\ie{}, V100, P100, T4).
-Compared to the capacity scheduler, $\oursys{}_{homo}$ improves average JCT by $8.3\times$ and makespan by $2.5\times$.
-And $\oursys{}_{heter}$ speedups by $13.2\times$ in average JCT and $2.8\times$ in makespan.
-Once enabling elasticity, the DLT jobs can get rid of the gang-schedule requirement, which significantly improves the performance by utilizing spare GPUs in an incremental approach, and finally resulting in the speed up as shown in $\oursys{}_{homo}$.
-With the ability to utilize heterogeneous hardware, $\oursys{}_{heter}$ has more opportunities to use more available GPU resources.
-As illustrated in Figure~\ref{fig:trace_alloc}, during the execution, the allocated GPUs of $\oursys{}_{heter}$ is generally higher than that of $\oursys{}_{homo}$.
-This is because by guaranteeing consistent model accuracy in using heterogeneous GPUs for elastic training, \oursys{} jobs can further utilize more idle available GPU resources to achieve better performance.
+\textbf{Results --} Figure~\ref{fig:trace_exp_all} shows the average job completion time (JCT) and the makespan of different schedulers when scheduling the same job trace. \oursys{}\textsubscript{homo} and \oursys{}\textsubscript{heter} is compared to the capacity scheduler.
+The results show that \oursys{}\textsubscript{homo} improves average JCT by $8.3\times$ and makespan by $2.5\times$, while \oursys{}\textsubscript{heter} improves by $13.2\times$ and $2.8\times$.
+Enabling elasticity eliminates the gang-scheduling requirement for training jobs, which significantly enhances performance through incremental utilization of idle GPUs.
+This results in a speedup as shown in \oursys{}\textsubscript{homo}.
+With the ability to utilize heterogeneous GPU resources, \oursys{}\textsubscript{heter} can utilize more available GPU resources.
+During execution, the allocated GPUs of \oursys{}\textsubscript{heter} are generally higher than those of \oursys{}\textsubscript{homo}.
+By ensuring consistent accuracy using heterogeneous GPU resources for elastic training, \oursys{} jobs can further utilize available GPUs of other types to achieve better throughput.